Wallmerod: Sport

 On 1 December 2006, the sport and culture hall was dedicated, which the Ortsgemeinde of Wallmerod shares with the Verbandsgemeinde of Wallmerod.

 Economy and infrastructure

 Wallmerod lies favourably with regard to transport on the old trade road (Hohe Straße), nowadays called Bundesstraße 8, between Frankfurt am Main (78 km) and Cologne (103 km) in the southern Westerwald.
 The Autobahn interchange Diez/Wallmerod on the A 3 (Cologne–Frankfurt) is 9 km away.

-Wallmerod lies on the Westerwaldquerbahn (railway), now only used for goods services.
-The nearest passenger stations, however, are Dreikirchen and Steinefrenz on the Unterwesterwaldbahn.
+Wallmerod lies on the Cross Westerwald railway which now only is used for goods services.
+The nearest passenger stations, however, are Dreikirchen and Steinefrenz on the Limburg-Staffel–Siershahn railway (RB29).
 The InterCityExpress station at Montabaur is 13 km away, and the one at Limburg Süd is 21 km away.

 Education

-Wallmerod has at its disposal one kindergarten and one primary school.
+Wallmerod has one kindergarten and one primary school.